niteeshchaudhary/WordleSolver/Readme.md

-For NYT Wordle dark theme use playWordle.py
+For NYT Wordle supporting light/dark theme use playWordlenw
-For Wordle unlimited light theme use playWordle2u

 To understand appraoch of this solver read Wordle_Solver.pdf
 ![images](images/1.png)
 Click Solve button to Start